 Another study conducted by the National Institute for Health concluded that consuming caffeine before performing pain-inducing computer work resulted in attenuated pain development versus subjects who did not consume caffeine.
 Admittedly, the sample size of the study is small, but the results show the possibility of prescribing caffeine as an everyday pain moderator.

 5. Coffee is social

 Over the last 30 years, the proverbial coffee pot has assumed the role of the office water cooler.
-Being a coffee drinker in an office setting lends itself to greater social interaction that can be directly tied to increased productivity.
+Being a coffee drinker in an office setting lends itself to more social interaction that can increase productivity.
 More importantly, coffee drinkers at work tend to be happier in their jobs.

 6. Your colleagues drink a lot of it